 How does your child study for a test?
-I’d be willing to bet that they spend time rereading their notes from class, right?
+We're willing to bet that they spend time rereading their notes from class, right?
 Well, it’s time to stop that. 🚫

-So if your child has a maths quiz for example, they should complete practice problems to prepare.
+If your child has a maths test, for example, they should complete practice sums to prepare.
 Will they need to write a persuasive essay?
-Debate with them from the opposite opinion to give them practice defending their argument.
+Debate with them from the opposing point of view and allow them to practice defending their argument.

-Does your child need extra help studying in a specific subject area? 📚 Find the perfect GoStudent tutor for your needs.
+Does your child need extra help studying in a specific subject area? 📚 Find the perfect GoStudent tutor for their needs.

-Does your secondary student confuse “there,” “their” and “they’re”?
+Does your child often confuse “there,” “their” and “they’re”?
 Or are they writing “alot” (it’s two words: a lot 😉)?

-It’s time to nail those down once and for all!
-We all make spelling errors and have typos, but teachers definitely notice when students make common grammatical mistakes.
-It can affect grading now, and will certainly be noticed by universities.
+It’s time to nail those down once and for all.
+We all make spelling errors and typos, but teachers definitely notice when students make common grammatical mistakes.
+It can have an impact on your child'd overall marks and will certainly be noticed by universities.

-👉 The verdict?
-Step in and help your child learn the proper grammar.
-And no judgment if you need a refresher too - this is a great chance for you to model learning something new with your child!
-(A GoStudent tutor can help too).
+The verdict?
+Step in and help your child learn proper English grammar.
+And no judgment if you need a refresher too - this is a great chance for you to model learning something new with your child.
+(A GoStudent tutor can help).

-As a teacher, I can always tell when an assignment was completed as fast as possible.
-The quality is always lower!
+Teachers can pretty much always tell when work was completed as fast as possible.
+The quality is always lower.
 Kids also can’t remember the material as well when they don’t take their time.

-👉 The verdict?
-If your child has a need for speed, help them recognize the difference in work quality when they take their time.
+The verdict?
+If your child has a need for speed, help them recognise the difference in work quality when they take their time.
 This might mean slowing down, or maybe just doing a reread when the work is done.

-The biggest mistake of all: not learning from their mistakes
+Mistake 5 (A.K.A- The biggest mistake of all): Not learning from their mistakes